FDOT Americans with Disabilities/Accessibility (ADA)

 ADA Transition Plan

-The FHWA recently recognized the FDOT as a “transitioned” State Transportation Agency as it pertains to the accessibility of our pedestrian facilities.
-FDOT will continue to monitor our program’s success by conducting a review of a statistically significant sample of the state video logs of pedestrian features within our rights of way in two districts annually.
+The FHWA recognized the FDOT in 2019 as a “transitioned” State Transportation Agency as it pertains to the accessibility of our pedestrian facilities.
+FDOT will continue to monitor our program’s success by conducting a review of a statistically significant sample of the state's ArcGIS Inventory of pedestrian features within our rights of way in two districts annually.
 These Quality Assurance Reviews include sidewalks, curb ramps, detectable warnings and pedestrian signals.
 Any areas in need of improvement identified during our robust review process will be forwarded to the appropriate district officials who will then supply a corrective action plan and schedule.
 The annual updates of this review process are posted below for public review and comment.
 Please click on the “User Feedback” link under “Resources” to share your comments.

 ADA/504 Accessibility Program: FY2018 Transition Plan and Goals & Accomplishments Report